lucapette/web/main/content/writing/getting-started-with-vim.md

 Here are the steps I suggest you take:

-- Complete the tutor
+- Complete the tutor.
-- Think about text the vim way
+- Think about text the vim way.
-- Get to learn the plugin ecosystem
+- Learn about the plugin ecosystem.
-- Read the best book out there and watch all the author's screencasts
+- Read the best book out there and watch all the author's screencasts.
 - Happy editing!

 Thank you for reading and stay tuned!